jerickjoe111/launch-school/JS230/03_XHR_requests.md

 Today this API has been mainly replaced by the more convenient and easier to use `fetch()` method.

-The basic use of the XHR API consists on these three main steps:
+The basic use of the XHR API consists on these main steps:

 1. Instantiation of the `XMLHttpRequest` class.
 2. Setting the HTTP request (method, host, path, headers...).
 3. Sending the request, with or without data in its body.
 4. Handling the response (usually with the help of event listeners)

-We can create a new XHR object by the usual constructor way:
+We can create a new XHR object with the constructor:

 ```js
 let request = new XMLHttpRequest();